![]() |

 |||||||||||||||||||||||||||||||

-We believe that this handset is the LG E900, and it will form just part of a range of handsets.. although presumably not a very big range and Windows Phone 7 devices all have to be pretty high end.
+We believe that this handset is the LG E900, and it will form just part of a range of handsets.. although presumably not a very big range as Windows Phone 7 devices all have to be pretty high end.
 The point with LG's preview was to show the integration between Optimus 7 and DLNA.
 Most readers will probably have heard something about DLNA (Digital Living Network Alliance), and it's basically a mechanism to share data between compatible devices over WiFi.
 Typical applications might be printing, or transferring music files to and from different devices, or playing a video clip from a phone onto a flatscreen TV.
-LG's idea is that the Optimus 7 range will form a key part of the DLNA network and work seamlessly with other compatible devices.
-LG are big players in the home entertainment market, so they are more ideally placed than many rivals to work on DLNA, although the technology is designed to work seamlessly across compatible devices from all manufacturers.
+LG's idea is that the Optimus 7 range will form a key part of the DLNA network and will work seamlessly with other compatible devices.
+LG are big players in the home entertainment market, so they are more ideally placed than many rivals to work on DLNA, although the technology is designed to work seamlessly across gadgets from all manufacturers.

 We can't tell you much about the LG E900 (or whatever the handset is) except that it has an 800 x 480 pixel display, 3G and WiFi and obviously a slide-out QWERTY keyboard.
-We're not even sure if this is the phone that LG will launch with, but we expect that more details will emerge from LG soon. |
+We're not even sure if that this phone is the phone that LG will launch with, but we expect that more details will emerge from LG soon. |

 |||||||||||||||||||||||||||||||